 Overview & background

 Fieldwire offers three report types you can leverage; each report type presents the task information in a unique way.
-Take a look at these articles to define each Report Type:
+Take a look at these articles that define each Report Type:

 PDF Detailed Report: